-During the second semester, seniors with a grade of B+ will not be required to take the final exam for that class (with the exception of Advanced Placement classes and dual enrollment classes depending on the teacher's policies.
+During the second semester, seniors with a grade of B+ and 2 or less absences will not be required to take the final exam for that class (with the exception of Advanced Placement classes and dual enrollment classes depending on the teacher's policies.
 A senior who does not have to take the exam may do so to try to better his/her grade.
 It will not be averaged if it does not help the grade.
 The assistant principal will make the determination on any student in question.